 Map Data: Google, © 2021 Landsat / Copernicus

-The most defining feature of Tuzbair is its vast expanse of salt flats backed by water-worn, chalk-white cliffs.
-Until 21 million years ago, the area was part of the Tethys Sea.
-If you poke around the slopes and rock faces, you’ll find belemnite, ammonite shells and numerous other fossilised marine organisms.
+The most defining feature of Sor Tuzbair is its vast expanse of salt flats backed by waterworn, chalk-white cliffs.
+Until at least a few million years ago, the area was part of the Paratethys Sea.
+If you poke around the slopes and rock faces, you’ll find belemnite and ammonite shells, and numerous other fossilised marine organisms.
 There are even shark teeth to discover, such as from the Parotodus mangyshlakensis, which is an extinct genus of the mackerel shark and highly sought after by fossil collectors.

 Small shark tooth.